nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 To get the code for this tutorial, please clone the [`nazmulidris/idea-plugin-example`](https://github.com/nazmulidris/idea-plugin-example) repo from github.
-Please checkout the README for this repo, and clone it to your computer, and get it running before following along in this tutorial.
+Please check out the README for this repo, and clone it to your computer, and get it running before following along in this tutorial.
 It's much easier when you have some real code and examples to play with in the IDE to understand the concepts in this very long tutorial.